-The Balinese culture teaches honesty and karma.
-This balance is very much reflected in everyday life and its people, as they are some of the kindest and nicest we’ve met in all our travels!
-On countless occasions we’ve experienced genuine acts of selflessness, like when our bike has had a flat tyre and we’ve been rescued by the side of the road, or when the Ibu at our favourite Warung brings us Mango in thanks for our loyalty.
+Bali’s culture teaches honesty and karma, and this balance is very much reflected through everyday life.
+We can honestly say that the Balinese people are some of the kindest and nicest we’ve met over the course of this journey.
+On countless occasions we’ve experienced genuine acts of selflessness, like when our bike has had a flat tyre and we’ve been rescued by the side of the road, or when the Ibu at our favourite Warung would bring us free Mango in thanks for our loyalty.

-They like interacting with strangers and are unbelievably friendly – In fact this extends further than Bali, as most people in Indonesia are extremely warm.
+The Balinese people like interacting with strangers and are unbelievably friendly – In fact this extends further than Bali, as most Indonesians are extremely warm.
 Smiling and saying hello is completely normal.
 This attitude towards others is so positive and uplifting!

 People in Bali are always interested in where you are from, where you are staying and where you are going!
 These three questions are commonly asked.
 This dates back hundreds of years as it helps give a quick run-down of social status.
 It’s worth noting that in more tourist driven areas, these questions may be asked for personal gain.
 At some point during your trip, you will inevitably be ‘sold to’ whether its a taxi, a tour guide or a fresh coconut!
 This is just the Balinese way.

 The children of Bali love waving, saying hello and speaking to tourists.
 At our homestay in Tembok, two little girls came to join me in our garden.
 I had no idea where they’d come from (clearly word must have got out that two ‘Bule’ were staying in the village) so I attempted to strike up conversation and soon realised that all they wanted was to spend time with me to practise their English speaking skills.
 Literally, heart melted!

 2. There is an abundance of fruit in Bali